 Introduction

 My name is Metin Seven.
-I'm a Dutch designer and digital sculptor with long-standing experience in illustration, visualization, animation, character creation, graphic design, pixel artwork and game development.
+I'm a Dutch illustrator and digital sculptor with long-standing experience in various design disciplines.
+Read on for more information, or proceed to the Works section for examples…

 Game developer

-Emerging from the 1980s Commodore demo scene as a youngster, I was among the earliest game developers in the Netherlands, creating 16-bit games and music editors with two partners.
+Emerging from the 1980s Commodore 64 and Amiga demo scene as a youngster, I was among the earliest game developers in the Netherlands, creating 16-bit games and music editors with two partners.

 Magazine author and editor